code-to-horizon/Excel_AI_Interviewer/README.md

 # AI-Powered Excel Mock Interviewer

-An intelligent, conversational AI agent that conducts mock technical interviews to assess a candidate's proficiency in Microsoft Excel. [cite_start]This project is designed to automate the initial screening process, providing consistent evaluations and detailed feedback[cite: 7, 12, 18].
+An intelligent, conversational AI agent that conducts mock technical interviews to assess a candidate's proficiency in Microsoft Excel. [cite_start]This project is designed to automate the initial screening process, providing consistent evaluations and detailed feedback.

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://YOUR_APP_URL_HERE) ## 🌟 Core Features

-- [cite_start]**Conversational AI Agent**: The interviewer, "Alex," guides the candidate through a structured interview flow, from introduction to conclusion[cite: 16, 17].
+- Conversational AI Agent: The interviewer, "Alex," guides the candidate through a structured interview flow, from introduction to conclusion.
-- **Dynamic Question Engine**: Randomly selects a mix of easy, medium, and hard questions from a predefined JSON file for each interview session.
+- Dynamic Question Engine: Randomly selects a mix of easy, medium, and hard questions from a predefined JSON file for each interview session.
-- **Intelligent Answer Evaluation**: Uses Google's Gemini LLM to analyze the candidate's answers, assigning a score (1-5) and providing constructive, conversational feedback.
+- Intelligent Answer Evaluation: Uses Google's Gemini LLM to analyze the candidate's answers, assigning a score (1-5) and providing constructive, conversational feedback.
-- **Real-time Video Proctoring**: Utilizes the candidate's webcam and a Hugging Face object detection model to monitor for potential malpractice, such as multiple people in the room or cell phone usage.
+- Real-time Video Proctoring: Utilizes the candidate's webcam and a Hugging Face object detection model to monitor for potential malpractice, such as multiple people in the room or cell phone usage.
-- **Automated Session Termination**: The interview is automatically terminated if the candidate turns off their camera or accumulates 3 proctoring warnings.
+- Automated Session Termination: The interview is automatically terminated if the candidate turns off their camera or accumulates 3 proctoring warnings.
-- **Comprehensive Performance Dashboard**: After the interview, a detailed report is generated, showing an overall summary, a question-by-question breakdown of scores, and the feedback received.
+- Comprehensive Performance Dashboard: After the interview, a detailed report is generated, showing an overall summary, a question-by-question breakdown of scores, and the feedback received.
-- **User Authentication & Persistence**: A secure login system for candidates, with all interview results saved to a SQLite database for review.
+- User Authentication & Persistence: A secure login system for candidates, with all interview results saved to a SQLite database for review.

 ## 🛠️ Technology Stack

-- **Frontend**: Streamlit
+- Frontend: Streamlit
-- **Generative AI**: Google Gemini 1.5 Flash
+- Generative AI: Google Gemini 1.5 Flash
-- **Video Proctoring**: Streamlit-WebRTC, PyTorch, Hugging Face Transformers (`facebook/detr-resnet-50`)
+- Video Proctoring: Streamlit-WebRTC, PyTorch, Hugging Face Transformers (`facebook/detr-resnet-50`)
-- **Database**: SQLite
+- Database: SQLite
-- **Core Libraries**: Pandas
+- Core Libraries: Pandas

 ## 📂 Project Structure